 Bean Town is worth visiting for the food alone these days.
-Mida touts excellent homestyle Italian fare, including a barn-burning carbonara and detailed red sauces such as Bolognese that dazzle the palate.
+MIDA touts excellent homestyle Italian fare, including a barn-burning carbonara and detailed red sauces such as Bolognese that dazzle the palate.
 So often, American places like this get lost somewhere in the translation, not quite nailing the pasta type or spice to feed the particular sauce.
 Not so, here.

 Austin is a playground for food enthusiasts, with magical BBQ, chili parlors, and taquerias.
 Odd Duck draws from Tex-Mex and southern cuisine and lifts it all to new heights.
 We’re talking mushroom chorizo quesadillas with Oaxaca cheese and aged pork loin with garlic-pecan mole.
-A significant chunk off the menu is locally-sourced and many of the dishes benefit from the house wood-fired oven, making them perfectly rustic.
+A significant chunk of the menu is locally-sourced and many of the dishes benefit from the house wood-fired oven, making them perfectly rustic.

-Polish street food is the name of the game at Motor City’s Pieterzyk Pierogi.
+Polish street food is the name of the game at Motor City‘s Pieterzyk Pierogi.
 And it’s no surprise, as the Midwest is home to a significant Polish population.
-It eastern Europe has soul food, this is it.
+If eastern Europe has soul food, this is it.
 They do pierogi any number of ways, showing just how satisfying and versatile the dumpling is.
-Whether you like sweet or savory or both, you’ll fall for one of the many adaptations at America’s pierogi unofficial headquarters.
+Whether you like sweet or savory or both, you’ll fall for one of the many adaptations at America’s unofficial pierogi headquarters.

 Fore Street Restaurant

 Foodies flock to the other Portland these days and Fore Street is a big part of that migration.
 The Old Port District eatery has been cooking up magic since 1996, highlighting the bevy of fresh seafood just out the door as well as the many farms and purveyors located inland.
-There’s wood-grilled marinated squid, pork loin with fermented cabbage, and a half-chicken with collard greens, duck fat-fried sourdough, and chicken jus.
+There’s wood-grilled marinated squid, pork loin with fermented cabbage, and a half-chicken with collard greens, duck-fat-fried sourdough, and chicken jus.

 This vegan restaurant out of Pittsburgh focuses on central and eastern European dishes.
 There’s a lot of slow cooking and braising, leading to dishes that tend to warm the bones and linger in the mind.
-Even if you eat meat, you’ll appreciate the ingenuity and flavor-maximization on full display at Apteka.
+Even if you eat meat, you’ll appreciate the ingenuity and flavor maximization on full display at Apteka.

 Las Vegas, Nevada

-One of Jose Andres’ more out-there concepts (which is saying something, given the eccentric nature of the guy), this Vegas eatery in the Sahara is a real fireworks display.
+One of Jose Andres’ more out-there concepts (which is saying something, given the eccentric nature of the guy), this Las Vegas eatery in the Sahara is a real fireworks display.
 Bazaar offers a bold, shared-plate experience, built around Andres’ sheer gift in the kitchen.
 Do it right and go with the tasting menu, allowing you and yours to be the acclaimed chef’s fellow passengers on an unforgettable journey.
 In addition to glorious cuts of meat, you’ll be treated to meticulous accompanying dishes like josper-roasted asparagus, chicken croquetas, and brilliant souffles.